 The famous paradox of Schrödinger’s cat is a thought experiment by the eminent physicist Erwin Schrödinger.
-He discovered the fundamental mathematics of quantum mechanics and was awarded the Nobel Prize in 1933.
+He discovered the fundamental mathematics of quantum mechanics, the wave equation or wave function.
+He was awarded the Nobel Prize in 1933.

 Then, according to the physics, when Schrödinger observes the state of the cat, it thereby becomes determinate.
 And this too of course makes no sense.
 How can looking at something change what is physically real.

 This was confirmed by the pioneering physicist Bryce DeWitt.
-He was the first to take a significant interest in Everett’s work.
+He was the first to take a serious interest in Everett’s work.
 He challenged Everett on various points but eventually confirmed his theory.
 As he stated:

-Schrodinger felt that the wave mechanics that led to this paradox presented an unacceptable description of reality.
+Schrödinger felt that the wave mechanics that led to this paradox presented an unacceptable description of reality.
 However, Everett, Wheeler and Graham’s interpretation of quantum mechanics pictures the cats as inhabiting two simultaneous, noninteracting, but equally real worlds.
 (1970, 31)

 The Superworld Solution

+So before the observation, the cat really is alive and dead at the same time.
+Not however, of course, because there is an ordinary world that is somehow a mish mash of dead and alive.
+It is because he is in both versions of the world.
 This resolves the central paradox of quantum theory, the measurement problem.
 The problem is that the world seems to change when an observation is made.
 The resolution is that the world itself does not change.
 What changes is the class of worlds in which the individual exists.